Red Light Therapy Protocols for Longevity: Dosing, Use Cases, and Common Mistakes

 Execution quality depends on device-quality screening followed by conservative exposure windows and consistent weekly cadence.
 Keep changes staged and avoid introducing multiple interventions in the same week.
 Twelve-week blocks usually provide enough time for adaptation while still supporting iteration.
 Progression should be conservative when sleep or recovery deteriorates, because forced intensity under poor recovery conditions commonly creates regression disguised as effort.

 Track skin quality trends, soreness recovery, sleep onset consistency, symptom logs, and adherence over twelve weeks and interpret direction over several weeks rather than reacting to isolated values.
 Common downside patterns include low-quality devices, overdosing sessions, relying on light tools while ignoring fundamentals, and poor eye-safety habits.
 If you see negative drift, reduce complexity before adding anything new.
-Use /blog/best-anti-aging-skincare-backed-by-science, /blog/sleep-optimization-for-maximum-lifespan, and /blog/sauna-and-longevity-heat-shock-proteins-explained as internal cross-checks so your decisions stay consistent across training, nutrition, recovery, and biomarker strategy.
+Use Best Anti-Aging Skincare Backed by Science, Sleep Optimization for Maximum Lifespan, and Sauna and Longevity: Heat Shock Proteins Explained as internal cross-checks so your decisions stay consistent across training, nutrition, recovery, and biomarker strategy.

 Risks, Contraindications, and Decision Gates